-Questions To Ask Before Hiring A Condemnation Lawyer
+Questions to Ask Before Hiring a Condemnation Lawyer

 - “What is your relevant experience?”

-A condemnation case represents the property owner’s only opportunity to be compensated for the taking of some or all of his or her property.
+A condemnation case represents the property owner’s only opportunity to be compensated for the taking of some or all of their property.
 For many property owners, it is the most important lawsuit they will ever be involved in.
 The most impactful decision the property owner will make is the attorney who will represent them.
 Before hiring an attorney to represent you in a condemnation case, you have to be certain the attorney has relevant experience handling these specific kinds of cases.
 The first lawyer who contacted you may not always be the most experienced.
 Likewise, the lawyer with the most information about the project that resulted in the taking of your property may not have the most relevant history handling these kinds of cases.
 The only way to know for sure is to ask.

 - “How many condemnation cases have you tried to a jury verdict on behalf of property owners?”